deepankarkotnala/deepankarkotnala/README.md

 -->

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-I love learning new technologies and make awesome products using them.
+I love learning new technologies and build awesome products using them.

 **Find me around the web :earth_asia:**